Leonard, Clippers beat Nuggets 96-85, take 3-1 series lead

 Clippers: Reserve G Lou Williams finished with 12. … The Clippers had a 38-22 margin in points in the paint.

-Nuggets: F Michael Porter Jr. scored 13 of his 15 points in the second quarter. … Murray had seven assists.
+Nuggets forward Michael Porter Jr. scored 13 of his 15 points in the second quarter.
+He didn’t have a basket after halftime.

+Asked what the Clippers did differently in the second half, Porter said: “I just didn’t touch the ball.
+They didn’t do anything differently.”

 HIGH PRAISE